-Physical Description: This product is a colorless, highly flammable liquid with a sweet, solvent odor.
+PHYSICAL DESCRIPTION: This product is a colorless, highly flammable liquid with a sweet, aromatic odor.

-Health Hazards: DANGER!
-Highly flammable liquid.
-This product may cause skin and eye irritation.
+HEALTH HAZARDS: DANGER!
+Flammable liquid.
+This product may cause respiratory, skin and eye irritation.
+Eye irritation may severe, depending on duration and concentration of exposure.
 Harmful or fatal if swallowed.
 May cause toxic systemic effects by skin absorption.
-Inhalation will cause adverse central nervous system effects.
-Contain compound that is a suspect carcinogen and reproductive toxin.
-Skin contact may cause sensitization and allergic reaction in susceptible individuals.
+Exposure may cause adverse central nervous system effects.
+Can cause skin and respiratory sensitization and allergic reaction in susceptible individuals.
+Contains compound that is a suspect teratogen and carcinogen.

-Flammability Hazard: This product is highly flammable and can ignite if exposed to temperature at or above 12.8°C (55°F) or direct flame.
+FLAMMABILITY HAZARD: This product is flammable and can ignite if exposed to high temperature or direct flame.